-Natalie R Harris recollects her experiences performing in the Olympic Opening Ceremony, one year ago today.
+Natalie Harris-Spencer recollects her experiences performing in the Olympic Opening Ceremony, one year ago today.

 One year ago, we were filled with doubt.
 We just couldn’t conceivably believe that London could pull off the Games of the Thirtieth Olympiad on the world’s stage.
 Organisation, sustainability, legacy – all these words sounded so un-British.
 The first target for the critics?
 The Opening Ceremony, of course.

 But I wasn’t worried about the critics.
 I’d been in on the secrets behind the London 2012 Opening Ceremony for months: I was privileged enough to be a performer in Danny Boyle’s Isles of Wonder.
 (Without much discernable dancing talent, I might add, but with a willingness to give up nearly 150 hours of my time to rehearse to play a tiny role in a spectacle that will stay with me forever.)

 Because, while press leaks resulted in speculations about a naff kind of grown-up Teletubbies, 10,000 volunteers were witnessing England’s green and pleasant land being torn up from its roots in a swathe of industrial madness.
 We saw real NHS workers don their swing shoes to fight off Voldemort.
 And we got to dance on stage with grimester Dizzee Rascal and World Wide Web inventor Tim Berners-Lee: a combination that nobody but the mad mind of Danny Boyle could have possibly conceived.